-While an owner who leverages their strengths can catapult their business to a successful start, a study of 23,158 companies suggests that there may be a downside.
+While an owner who leverages their strengths can launch their business to a successful start, a study of 23,158 companies suggests that there may be a disadvantage.
 Almost half of the founders analyzed are the primary revenue driver for their company.
-Owners who assume the role of Rainmaker can rapidly accelerate business growth but eventually hit a ceiling.
-Revenue begins to stagnate and business value plateaus, forcing owners to confront the Rainmaker’s Dilemma.
+Owners who assume the role of Rainmaker can quickly increase business growth but it eventually stops.
+Revenue begins to slow down and business value does not change, forcing owners to confront the Rainmaker’s Dilemma.

-This presentation will provide actionable steps an owner can take to increase their company’s value while avoiding the downhill trap of becoming the rainmaker.
+This presentation will provide actions an owner can take to increase their company’s value while avoiding becoming the rainmaker.
 We will cover 9 strategies to help owners transition from Rainmaker to Architect of their business.

 This live, online event included a Q&A session.

 Richard Vetter, WealthSmart Inc. CFP, CLU CIM, CEA

 Richard Vetter is owner of WealthSmart Inc. and has over 35 years’ experience helping business owners build financial freedom.
 He is also a Certified Value Builder who can help you enable your business to thrive without you, get back your freedom or exit your business.

 As many of our businesses get “back to work” many questions arise.
 Richmond’s employers want to keep staff and stakeholders healthy and well.
 On June 17, 2020, the Richmond Chamber of Commerce partnered with the BC Chamber and WorkSafeBC to host a webinar on workplace health and safety during COVID-19, sponsored by Signarama Richmond.

 - COVID-19 transmission and risks

 - How to control the risk of exposure in the workplace